© Mapbox, © OpenStreetMap

 Actions

-My name is Michal Salanci, and I am a Senior Cloud Engineer from Slovakia.
+A Senior Cloud Engineer from Slovakia.
 For many years, I worked as a Data Center network engineer, handling various networking equipment such as routers, switches, firewalls, load balancers, and more.
 In 2021, I made a career shift towards AWS, where I primarily focus on networking, security, serverless and containers.
-I am AWS Community Builder in category Containers and also Leader of AWS User Group Kosice Slovakia and Reykjavik Iceland.
+I am AWS Community Builder in category Containers and also Leader of AWS User Group Kosice, Slovakia.

 Area of Expertise